danielrsfreitas/data_architect/data_architecture_foundations/README.md

 # Solution

-1. Data Architecture Foundations
+## 1. Data Architecture Foundations

+In that step I had to answer to technical and business open questions.

+Solution can be found on `Step 1` of PDF

-2. Relational database Design
+## 2. Relational Database Design

+- Conceptual ERD
+- Logical ERD
+- Physical ERD

+Solution can be found on `Step 2` of PDF

-3. Create a Physical Database
+## 3. Create a Physical Database

-4. Above and Beyond (optional)
+## 4. Above and Beyond (optional)